Ensono/stacks-dotnet/src/api/xxAMIDOxx.xxSTACKSxx.API.ContractTests/ReadMe.md

 ## What is Consumer Driven Contract testing?
 Consumer Driven Contract (CDC) Testing is a pattern that allows a consumer (i.e: a client) and a provider (i.e. an API provider) to communicate using an agreed contract (a pact).

-There is full documentation for how contract testing works available on the [Pact website](https://docs.pact.io/how_pact_works)
+There is a full documentation for how contract testing works available on the [Pact website](https://docs.pact.io/how_pact_works)

 ## Tools